telerik/ajax-docs/controls/autocompletebox/functionality/dropdown-position.md

 ## DropDownPosition property

->note Note that the property is valid after 2012 Q3 SP1 and above.
+>tip Note that the property is valid after 2012 Q3 SP1 and above.
 >